 Have you ever wanted to work with clay, but not known where to start?
 Come and learn a range of skills that you can later adapt to fulfil your creative ideas.
 This course, designed for beginners or relative beginners, teaches hand building skills in a structured way.
 It is essential to attend the first two evening classes or the first weekend day to learn foundational skills.
-Read below dates for more information.
-The first three upcoming courses are visible.
-To see later course dates, click 'show more'.
+Do you want us to email you when new courses are scheduled?
+Click on "Let me know about future course dates".

 Evening courses run over eight weekly sessions.
 Courses are available on either Tuesday or Wednesday evenings 7 - 9pm.
 Weekend courses run over two weekends.
 The first part of each course runs on a Saturday and Sunday 10am - 4:30pm.
-Then followup class will run on a Saturday 10am to 1pm to finalise glazing your pieces.
+Then a follow-up class will run on a Saturday 10am to 1pm to glaze your pieces.
+Courses are limited to 12 per year due to constraints in our pottery room and kiln room.
+Each year's courses are published in approximately November of the prior year.

 Matt will discuss dates and times for collecting fired pieces.